 From Biesdorf you can reach Ostkreuz in 10 minutes via the nearby S-Bahn station of line 3.
 From there you can reach Müggelsee in 20 minutes with the S 5.
 Unwind on a boat trip on the capital's largest lake.
 The first day ends in the old town of Köpenick, where the Dahme and Spree rivers join and where winding alleys invite you to take a stroll.
-Perhaps you will also visit the coat of arms hall of Köpenick Palace ((unfortunately still closed until the end of the year), and the view of the opulent table service might just whet your appetite.
+Perhaps you will also visit the coat of arms hall of Köpenick Palace, and the view of the opulent table service might just whet your appetite.
 The old town boasts a large number of reputable culinary establishments.
 The Ratskeller, for example, is an authentic restaurant serving typical Berlin cuisine.

 Day 2: By bike to the southwest

 Today you get your bike trip underway from the Berlin Olympic Stadium, located in the west of the capital.
 In the Olympic Stadium you can climb the bell tower which was built in 1936 for the Olympic Games.
 From here you can even see Alexanderplatz in fine weather.